Partial pressure and susceptibilities of charmed sector in the van der Waals hadron resonance gas model: Summary

 \section{Summary}

 In this work, we study the thermodynamic properties and charm sector fluctuations of QCD matter using the van der Waals Hadron Resonance Gas (VDWHRG) model.
 By incorporating both attractive and repulsive interactions between hadrons, the VDWHRG model significantly improves agreement with lattice QCD (lQCD) data, especially in the temperature range up to 180~MeV.
-We show that the VDWHRG model, by incorporating both attractive and repulsive hadronic interactions, provides an improved description of charm susceptibilities and partial pressures.
+We show that the VDWHRG model provides an improved description of charm susceptibilities and partial pressures.
 Our study includes the estimation of partial pressures of charmed mesons and baryons, both with and without strangeness, and compares them to available lQCD results.
 While VDWHRG captures the qualitative trends well, especially below $T\sim160$~MeV, discrepancies at higher temperatures highlight the possible role of deconfined charm degrees of freedom not accounted for in hadron-based models.
 Additionally, we extend our analysis to baryon-rich regimes, offering insights into charm susceptibilities in regions not easily accessible by lQCD.
 Furthermore, we study the charm susceptibilities and their ratio as a function of collision energy, which highlights their sensitivity to the underlying QCD phase structure.
-The observed trend for $\chi_{C}^{2}/\chi_{C}^{1}$ and $\chi_{C}^{4}/\chi_{C}^{3}$, shows the gradual increase in charm production with an increase in collision energy.
-Moreover, a saturation behavior in $\chi_{C}^{3}/\chi_{C}^{2}$ highlights the decoupling of the charm and baryon number at higher center-of-mass collision energy.
-To summarize, our results emphasize the importance of including both attractive and repulsive interactions among the hadrons for a more complete study of charm thermodynamics within the hadronic sector.
-With the upcoming facilities, such as the Future Circular Collider and EIC, providing robust theoretical constraints on the charm sector production will be crucial to the experimental efforts.
+The observed trend for $\kappa_{2}^{C}/\kappa_{1}^{C}$ and $\kappa_{4}^{C}/\kappa_{3}^{C}$ shows the gradual increase in charm production with an increase in collision energy.
+Moreover, a saturation behavior in $\kappa_{3}^{C}/\kappa_{2}^{C}$ highlights the decoupling of the charm and baryon number at higher center-of-mass collision energy.
+For the study of charm susceptibility as a function of center-of-mass energy, we make use of the parametrization established from the light hadron yield.
+Even though, for the scope of our work, it is sufficient, in the future, one can determine a charm-specific freeze-out condition, for instance, through a statistical hadronization model fit to charm hadron ratios.
+The upcoming high-luminosity upgrades at the LHC and higher-energy collisions are expected to provide sufficient data for the charm sector to work on such a parametrization.